 A deer herd health evaluation was conducted on March 6 & 14, 2012.
 A total of 4 does were collected with all 4 does being 2.5+ years old.
-The average dressed body weight was 78 pounds, which is sl verage of 82 pounds.
-The average kidney fat index was 55% which is slightly b .
-The average reproductive potential was 1.75 and is slightly below the soil reg from December 21 to January 24.
+The average dressed body weight was 78 pounds, which is slightly below the Blackland Prairie soil region average of 82 pounds.
+The average kidney fat index was 55% which is slightly below the expected soil region average of 67%.
+The average reproductive potential was 1.75 and is slightly below the soil region average of 1.86.
+Conception dates ranged from December 21 to January 24.